 None of these changes are headline news.
 They are small, for the most part, and may or may not last.
 But it’s interesting to look for how things change.
 Walt once said Disneyland would never be complete; it would continue to grow as long as there was imagination left in the world.
 Obviously the same is true for Walt Disney World Resort.

 What changes have you noticed?
 Let us know in the comments below!
-And if you need to book a trip, be sure to contact Leslie at Pixie Vacations!
+And if you need to book a trip, be sure to contact Patricia at All for Dreams Travel!
 Her services are FREE and she can help you book the perfect trip, so you can just worry about discovering something there that wasn’t there before.

 ***Disclaimer – We at Tips from the Disney Divas and Devos hope you enjoy reading our articles, and encourage you to share any you feel may be of interest to someone else.
 We do ask, however, if you choose to share the photographs attached to our articles, you give credit to the photographer.
 Thank you for your cooperation and sharing our love of Disney!